 - This completely depends on the person and circumstances.
 Some people have a lucid dream just a few nights after finding out about it (usually by accident), while some people can take months!
 If you don't get enough sleep or feel too stressed after work to try techniques, then it may take a long time, especially if you expect it to.
 It will also depend on how much effort you put in.
 However, everybody has the ability to dream lucidly, so keep practicing.

 - It is quite rare to have regular lucid dreams naturally, although most people have had a lucid dream at some point in their lives.
-If you want to increase the frequency of your lucid dreams, carry on reading through these web pages.
+You can increase the frequency of your lucid dreams with some study and practice.